-Like a badass body cop, this terpene seems to arrest cancer cell growth (7), reducing cancer’s ability to spread to other parts of the body.
+Research has shown that this terpene seems to arrest cancer cell growth (6), reducing cancer’s ability to spread to other parts of the body.
 Scientists recognize the importance of testing the effects of alpha-pinene on other types of human cancer cells to see if it inhibits tumor growth in a similar way.

 We’ll let entourage effect expert Dr. Ethan B. Russo drop some knowledge for this therapeutic benefit:

 Alpha-pinene is active as an acetylcholinesterase inhibitor.
 If you’re a little lost, it basically means it reduces acetylcholinesterase activity to boost your memory.
 Many drugs used to treat dementia are cholinesterase inhibitors.
 This feature could counteract short-term memory deficits induced by compound-related intoxication.
-(1)

 Potential Side Effects of Alpha-Pinene

-While small amounts of alpha-pinene may result in health benefits, large amounts of alpha-pinene can be harmful (9).
-But large amounts of anything-even good ol’ H₂O-can pose a threat to our health.
+While small amounts of alpha-pinene may result in health benefits, large amounts of alpha-pinene can be harmful (8).
+But large amounts of anything, even H₂O, can pose a threat to our health.
 So, it should come as no surprise that dosage is key.

-The FDA has approved commercial alpha pinene use in low-exposure levels in the cosmetic and flavor profile industries (10), so you won’t have to worry about providing healthy, safe products for your fans.
+The FDA has approved commercial alpha-pinene use in low-exposure levels in the cosmetic and flavor profile industries (9), so you won’t have to worry about providing healthy, safe products for your fans.
 Just follow our dosing directions and seek the advice of a healthcare provider if you are unsure about whether your alpha-pinene exposure levels are appropriate.